Fixation Psychology

 According to Freud, children need to complete one stage before moving to the next stage, or they'll become stuck.
 Freud also generalized fixations.
 He claimed that if a particular stage of psychosexual development left a dominant impression on our personality, we could develop fixations.

-Resolving fixations, according to Freud
+Resolving fixations from the psychosexual stages, according to Freud

 In resolving psychosexual conflicts, Freud determined a substantial amount of energy from the libido is required.
 For people who expended a large amount of their energy in trying to resolve a point in their development, the stage they focused on would likely leave a stronger impression on that individual's personality.